stijnklomp/scripts-commands-cheatsheets/scripts/automatic_script_for_inaudible_sine_wave/README.md

 ## Prerequisites

-Install pgrep if it is not already installed:
+Install procps if it is not already installed:
 ```Bash
 sudo apt-get install procps
 ```